MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/retore-deleted-accounts-and-groups-in-ad.md

         Run the .ldf file for the domain that the users were deleted from on any domain controller except the recovery domain controller.

-    5. On the console of each domain controller that is used to import the Groupadd_<**fully.qualified.domain.name**>.ldf file for a particular domain, outbound-replicate the group membership additions to the other domain controllers in the domain and to the global catalog domain controllers in the forest by using the following command:
+    5. On the console of each domain controller that's used to import the Groupadd_<**fully.qualified.domain.name**>.ldf file for a particular domain, outbound-replicate the group membership additions to the other domain controllers in the domain, and to the global catalog domain controllers in the forest.
+To do it, use the following command:

         ```console
         repadmin /syncall /d /e /P <recovery dc> <Naming Context>